MinhQuan-Tran/ShiftPay_Document/README.md

 ## Project Overview

-**ShiftPay** is a digital platform designed to keep track of **weekly income** and **working hours** based on shift work.
-This project aims to provide a comprehensive solution for workers to manage their earnings efficiently.
+**ShiftPay** is a digital platform that gives casual and shift workers instant clarity and control over their income and working hours.
+By turning hourly rates and shift patterns into clear earnings summaries, it helps users see exactly what they should be paid and plan their finances with confidence.

 ### Problem Statement